mk12/sicp/notes/text.md

 (set! balance (- 25 20)) 25
 ```

-- Adhering to the substation model, we set `balance` to 5 and then return 25 as the value of the expression.
+- Adhering to the substitution model, we set `balance` to 5 and then return 25 as the value of the expression.
 - This is wrong.
 We shouldn't have substituted 25 for `balance` everywhere, because the assignment changed it.
 - Before, a variable was simply a name for a value.
 - Now, since a variable can change, it somehow refers to a place where a value can be stored, and this value can be changed.